kubernetes/website/content/en/docs/tasks/configure-pod-container/assign-memory-resource.md

 {{< codenew file="pods/resource/memory-request-limit.yaml" >}}

-In the configuration file, the `args` section provides arguments for the Container when it starts.
+The `args` section in the configuration file provides arguments for the Container when it starts.
 The `"--vm-bytes", "150M"` arguments tell the Container to attempt to allocate 150 MiB of memory.

 Create the Pod: